 Ann Marie Auricchio received her BFA from the Maryland Institute College of Art.

 A native New Yorker, she now lives and works in New Orleans, LA.
-Her work is represented by Octavia Gallery, and she has most recently been a recipient of a Joan Mitchell Center artist residency.
+Her work is represented by Octavia Gallery in New Orleans LA, and EDNA Contemporary in San Luis Obispo CA. She has most recently been a recipient of a Joan Mitchell Center artist residency.

 As evidence of the human hand further disappears from our culture, the act of painting becomes more and more magical in its presence.
 In a time dominated by technology, information and noise, I very consciously choose to work in the tangible visceral medium of paint to anchor myself, the viewer, and the work to the natural material world.
 I enjoy its tie to the past and history, and believe in its ability as a medium to endure.